 For the first time in history, there are more seniors in Canada than there are people under 14, and this trend is only growing as boomers make their way through their sixties.
-And boomers’ parents are still alive in many cases, to the extent that boomers are set to receive what economists are calling the largest intergenerational transfer of assets in Canadian history: some $750 billion by 2025 according to a study last year by the Canadian Imperial Bank of Commerce.
+And boomers’ parents are still alive in many cases, to the extent that boomers are set to receive what economists are calling the largest intergenerational transfer of assets in Canadian history.

 And you can bet that a sizeable chunk of that transfer is going to be made up of real estate — family homes, rental properties and cottages.
 Let’s look at some of the challenges and opportunities of leaving real property as an inheritance.

 First things first.
 Are your heirs ready?
 Do they know what’s eventually coming to them?